Traumia/Yelp_Data_Engineering_Project/README.md

 ## Key Practices

 Data Extraction: Utilizing the Kaggle API, the Yelp Dataset is downloaded to the DataProc Master node.
-The dataset is over 8GB in size after unzipping.<br>
+The dataset is over 8GB after unzipping <br>
 Data Transformation: The unzipped data is uploaded to the Hadoop File System (HDFS).
-Pyspark is used to clean and transform the dataset, and the resulting data is loaded into HIVE tables in Hadoop.<br>
+Pyspark is used to clean and transform the dataset, and the resulting data is loaded into HIVE tables in Hadoop <br>
-Exploratory Data Analysis (EDA): EDA is performed using Pyspark and Pandas to find the top 10 popular restaurants in Philadelphia.<br>
+Exploratory Data Analysis (EDA): EDA is performed using Pyspark and Pandas to find the top 10 popular restaurants in Philadelphia <br>
 Creating Data Layer: Five tables are de-normalized, processing more than 320 million records.
 The data is saved in Parquet format in Google Cloud Storage and loaded into BigQuery.
-The DataProc cluster is directly connected to Google Cloud Storage, which is used as a Data Lake.<br>
+The DataProc cluster is directly connected to Google Cloud Storage, which is used as a Data Lake <br>
-Machine Learning: (TODO) Perform machine learning using BigQuery ML for further analysis and insights.<br>
+Machine Learning: (TODO) Perform machine learning using BigQuery ML for further analysis and insights <br>

 ## Getting Started